knope-dev/knope/docs/src/config/config.md

 # Config

-This is the top level structure that your `dobby.toml` must adhere to to be valid.
-If you don't have a `dobby.toml` in the working directory or it isn't valid, you'll get an error right off the bat.
+This is the top level structure that your `knope.toml` must adhere to to be valid.
+If you don't have a `knope.toml` in the working directory, or it isn't valid, you'll get an error right off the bat.

 ## Example